maheini/maheini/README.md

 ### Hi there 👋

 I'm Martin Heini, a cross-platform application developer.
-I spend most of my time developing Projects for desktop, Android and web working with Flutter and QT.
+I spend most of my time developing Projects for desktop, Android and web working with Flutter and Laravel.

 #### ✉️ Reach me out if you got any needs!